-SPAN 101-102 ELEMENTARY SPANISH I-II
+SPAN 102 ELEMENTARY SPANISH II

-An introductory sequence focusing on the acquisition of simple communication skills in the Spanish language and an understanding and appreciation of the diversity of Hispanic culture and peoples.
-SPAN 101 and 102 partially fulfill the global awareness and social responsibility outcome.
-Fulfills the world-language requirement.
+The second course of an introductory sequence focusing on the acquisition of simple communication skills in the Spanish language and an understanding and appreciation of the diversity of Hispanic culture and peoples.
+SPAN 102 partially fulfills the global awareness and social responsibility outcome.
+SPAN 101 and 102 together fulfill the world-language requirement.
+Prerequisite: SPAN 101 or equivalent.

-SPAN 103-104 INTERMEDIATE SPANISH I-II
+SPAN 103 INTERMEDIATE SPANISH I

-An intermediate sequence that focuses on the attainment of communicative competence in the Spanish language within a contextual framework intended to lead the student to an understanding and appreciation of the cultural patterns of Spanishspeaking peoples.
-Prerequisite: SPAN 102 or placement exam.
+The first course of an intermediate sequence that focuses on the attainment of communicative competence in the Spanish language within a contextual framework intended to lead the student to an understanding and appreciation of the cultural patterns of Spanish-speaking peoples.
+Prerequisite: SPAN 102 or the equivalent (equivalent is determined via pre-registration communication with professor).